Fashion Business Management

 - Examine historical and current fashion and design influences and their relationship to designers, producers and retailers to make business, forecasting, and design decisions.

-- Analyze ethical, sustainable and innovative leadership practices in the domestic and global fashion industry.
+- Identify ethical, sustainable and innovative practices in the domestic and global fashion industry to recognize business opportunities.

-- Integrate principles of product development, buying and supply chain management to make strategic decisions in the manufacturing, wholesale and retail sectors of the fashion industry.
+- Support product development, buying and supply chain management decisions in the manufacturing, wholesale and retail sectors of the fashion industry.

 - Apply professional sales and customer service techniques to sell and/or promote products through all channels of distribution.

-- Produce visual communication collateral using design principles, strategies and technologies to support product and professional branding in the fashion industry.
+- Construct visual communication collateral using design principles and technologies to support product and professional branding in the fashion industry.